tribblix/tribblix-build/README.md

 illumos.sh env file (with the given name as the suffix) out of the illumos directory in this repo.

+You'll also need to build and package gfx-drm; see the notes and scripts in the gfx-drm directory.

 ips2svr4
 ========